kuttiproject/driver-hyperv/README.md

 ## Windows-only

-This driver only works on the Windows family of operating systems.
+This driver only works on Windows operating systems, from Windows 10 onwards.